danchoi/soywiki/README.markdown

 SoyWiki is editor-centric.
 More than that, it's Vim-centric.
 The current version of SoyWiki expects you to be fairly good at using Vim.
-More than 80 percent of SoyWiki codebase deals implements the VimScript interface layer.
+More than 80 percent of the SoyWiki codebase implements the VimScript interface layer.

-On the other hand, there is nothing Vim-specific about the way SoyWiki stores its content, which are little more than regular flat text files.
-To make a text file work with SoyWiki, it needs a filename that adheres to a simple SoyWiki convention, and it needs its WikiWords to use SoyWiki's particular flavor of WikiWord CamelCase.
-That's it.
-Beyond that, you can mark up your text any way you want, using Markdown, Textfile, AsciiDoc, or nothing.
+While it forces you to learn Vim (which is a good thing to learn in any case), SoyWiki requires you to learn only a tiny, nearly non-existent markup language.
+To make a piece of text work with SoyWiki, it just needs to use CamelCase WikiWords.
+Beyond that, you can mark up your text any way you want, using Markdown, Texttile, AsciiDoc, or nothing.

+But why Vim?
+And why CamelCase WikiWords?
+To answer these two questions is to set forth SoyWiki's philosophy.

+What is a wiki?
+In a gist, it's a respository of useful wisdom and information should be easy and efficient to (1) navigate, (2) edit, and (3) reorganize.

+Sounds simple, but what is easy for the beginner is often not efficient for the proficient user.
+In fact it can feel downright primitive and barbaric.

+Many wiki platforms compromise (1) (2) and (3) because they feature a web-browser interface.
+And they feature a web browser interface because they want to make it as easy as possible